aryanyadav-dev/aryanyadav-dev/README.md

 ## About Me

 I'm passionate about building intelligent systems and scalable solutions.
-Currently diving deep into:

-- **AI/ML**: Developing intelligent algorithms and predictive models
-- **Cloud Computing**: Architecting scalable cloud-native solutions
-- **Web Development**: Creating dynamic, responsive web experiences
+Currently I am pursuing research in AI Alignment and Safety as an independent researcher.

 ## Tech Stack